 Annual meeting of the Chartered Institute of Arbitrators, Paris, May 2019: Speaker on class-action arbitration.

-Provisional Remedies in International Arbitration (Paris Arbitration Week), Paris, April 2019: Co-organized by Queen Mary University and the Revue de Droit des Affaires International.
+Provisional Remedies in International Arbitration (Paris Arbitration Week), Paris, April 2019: Moderated panel and co-organized event with Queen Mary University and the Revue de Droit des Affaires Internationales.

 Arbitration and Competition Law: Follow-on Damages and State Aid Actions (Paris Arbitration Week), Paris, April 2019: Spoke on panel organized by Cleary Gottlieb.